Logging and Auditing

 Audit Log

-The audit log records Cloud state changes for compliance review and operational investigation.
+The audit log records control-plane state changes for compliance review and operational investigation.
 It shows who created, updated, or deleted resources such as environments, models, API keys, provider keys, budgets, policies, and admin tokens.

 Investigate a Request Outcome